ellataira/ellataira.github.io/README.md

 ### Home Page
 I designed my own simple logo, imported it as a svg, and animated it.

+The website hosted through GitHub pages does not include the animated image, as I have been using the trial version of DrawSVGPlugin.
+The animation methods are commented out and documented in the Logo files.
+In place of the full animations is a static image of the large logo.

 ### Contact Page
 For the contact page, I used the 'emailjs' library so the user can automatically send me emails through the webpage.